Parameter Efficient Adaptation for Image Restoration with Heterogeneous Mixture-of-Experts: Method

 where $\circledast$ denotes convolution operator, and $\rm{Reshape}(\cdot)$ transforms 2D matrices into 4D convolution kernel weights.

-\paragraph{Frequency Affine Module.} Although the convolution operator can model spatial priors, it only employs local information.
-Intuitively, patch recurrence~\cite{zontak2011internal,michaeli2013nonparametric} may happen between two distant patches.
-Therefore, modeling the global spatial prior can be beneficial for image restoration tasks~\cite{liang2021swinir,zamir2022restormer,chen2022activating}.
-A possible solution to this is to introduce the attention mechanism~\cite{vaswani2017attention} which has a global receptive field.
+\textbf{Frequency Affine Module.} We then consider modeling global spatial to achieve orthogonal spatial modeling to LIM.
+A possible solution is to introduce the attention mechanism~\cite{vaswani2017attention} which has a global receptive field.
 However, the attention comes at the cost of high complexity, which goes against the principle of parameter efficiency.
-In this work, we resort to the frequency domain for solution~\cite{park2021vision,rao2021global,chi2020fast}.
+In this work, we resort to the frequency domain for a solution.
 Specifically, we apply the Fast Fourier Transform (FFT) on $ X_l^{intrin}$ to obtain the corresponding frequency feature map $X_l^\mathcal{F} \in \mathbb{C}^{ \frac{C}{\gamma} \times H \times (\lfloor \frac{W}{2} \rfloor +1)}$:

 As can be seen from Eq.\ref{eq:fft}, a good property of FFT is that each position of the frequency feature map is the weighted sum of all features in the spatial domain.
 Therefore, performing pixel-wise projection on $X_l^\mathcal{F}$ is equivalent to performing a global operator in the spatial domain.